 What is an Escrow?

-An Escrow is a legal concept describing a financial Agreement or instrument whereby an asset or monies are held by a trusted third-party (“Escrow Agent”) on behalf of two or more parties to the transaction.
-Escrow Agreements are utilized in a wide range of transactions including physical property, electronic transactions, international trade, funding transactions, intellectual property, banking, mergers, and acquisitions and many more.
-Escrow accounts are normally established by a trusted third-party such as a law firm, bank or an Escrow Agency who hold the funds and/ or the assets until receiving appropriate instructions from the contracting parties as determined under the Escrow Agreement or until the fulfilment of a predetermined contractual obligation.
-Cash, securities, financial instruments, assets such as intellectual property, software source code, protocols, can be held in an Escrow.
+An Escrow is a legal concept describing a financial Agreement or instrument whereby an asset or monies are held by a trusted third party (“Escrow Agent”) on behalf of two or more parties to the transaction.
+Escrow Agreements are utilized in a wide range of transactions including physical property, electronic transactions, international trade, funding transactions, intellectual property, banking, mergers, acquisitions and many more.
+Escrow accounts are normally established by a trusted third-party such as a law firm, bank or an Escrow Agency which hold the funds and/or the assets until receiving appropriate instructions from the contracting parties as determined under the Escrow Agreement or until the fulfilment of a predetermined contractual obligation.
+Cash, securities, financial instruments, assets such as intellectual property, software source code, and protocols, can be held in an Escrow.